 Rebound Predicted For Singapore Stock Market

-(RTTNews) - The Singapore stock market has alternated between positive and negative finishes through the last six trading days since the end of the two-day winning streak in which it had collected more than 30 points or 1 percent.
-The Straits Times Index now rests just above the 3,190-point plateau although it figures to head south again on Wednesday.
+(RTTNews) - The Singapore stock market on Friday wrote a finish to the three-day winning streak in which it had gathered almost 40 points or 1.2 percent.
+The Straits Times Index now rests just above the 3,210-point plateau although it's expected to bounce higher again on Monday.

-The STI finished modestly higher on Tuesday following gains from the financial shares, while the properties and industrials were mixed.
+The STI finished slightly lower on Friday following losses from the financials and mixed performances from the properties and industrials.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!